 Connect the nasal hood to the hoses and adjust the flow of oxygen to a flow rate that would approximate the patient’s minute respiratory volume.
 The minute respiratory volume is the amount of new air a person breathes in a minute.
 It is calculated by multiplying the patient’s tidal volume (the volume of air in a normal breath) by the patient’s respiratory rate per minute.

 A patient’s minute respiratory volume will vary with body size and age.
-An adult may have a greater tidal volume than a child, however, a child has a greater respiratory rate than an adult so the minute respiratory volumes are not that different between a child and an adult (Chart 3).
+An adult may have a greater tidal volume than a child, however, a child has a greater respiratory rate than an adult therefore the minute respiratory volumes are not that different between a child and an adult (Table 3).

 |Infant||75-125 ml||30/min||2250-3750 ml/min|